Broadcasting in Ad Hoc Multiple Access Channels: A non-adaptive activation based broadcast

 The final case is of a collision in round~$t+1$.
-This means that some station has its \texttt{backoff\_counter} equal to~$1$, and so it is at the stack's top, while another station has its copy of the variable equal to zero, which means that this is the station newly activated in round~$t$.
-Now each active station increments its \texttt{backoff\_counter} by~$1$, which results in inserting the station~$t$ on top of the stack, that is, at the first position. \end{proof}
+This means that some station has its \texttt{backoff\_counter} equal to~$1$, and so it is at the stack's top, while another station has its variable \texttt{backoff\_counter} equal to~$0$, which means that this is the station newly activated in round~$t$.
+Now each active station increments its \texttt{backoff\_counter} by~$1$, which results in inserting the station~$t$ on top of the stack. \end{proof}

 By Lemma~\ref{lem:stack}, the packet held by the station at the bottom of the stack is delayed longer than any packet in a station that shares the stack with the bottom one.
 Therefore, a bound on time it takes for the stack to stay nonempty, from adding the first station to an empty stack until this station gets removed from the stack, is a bound on packet latency.
-To make the stack grow continuously, the adversary needs to inject packets in a sequence of consecutive rounds.
-This results in collisions, starting from the second such an injection, each collision incrementing the number of stations on the stack.
-To maintain the size of the stack, it is sufficient to inject a packet once every third round.
-This results in a collision in every third round, a message heard in every third round, and silence in every third round.
+To guarantee that the stack will eventually become empty, after a station joins it, the injection rate needs to be small enough.

-Based on this observation, we may argue that algorithm \textsc{Counting-Backoff} is not fair when injection rate is $\frac{1}{3}$ and $b>1$.
-To this end, consider the following execution.
-Let the adversary activate $b-1$ stations in $b$ contiguous rounds, the first station activated with two packets and the following stations activated with one packet per station.
-The first round is silent, there is a message heard in the second round, and there is a sequence of $b-2$ collisions starting from the third round.
-After that, let the adversary keep activating a new station just once in every segment of three contiguous rounds by injecting a single packet into it.
-The effect is that the stack never gets empty and the packet at its bottom is never heard.
+We may observe that to maintain the size of the stack, it is sufficient to inject a packet only in every third round.
+This is because it results in a collision in every third round, a message heard in every third round, and silence in every third round.
+In such an execution, the adversary may activate station~$1$ with two packets, then station $2$ with one packet, and continue activating stations $3i-1$, for $i=1,2,3\ldots$ with one packet each.
+The first round is silent, there is a message heard in the second round, and next a message is heard in each round $3i+1$, for $i=1,2,3\ldots$.
+The beginning of such an execution for $b=3$ is depicted in Table~\ref{tab:example-counting-backoff-lack-fairness}.
+The effect is that the stack never gets empty and the packet hold by the station at its bottom is never heard.
+It follows that algorithm \textsc{Counting-Backoff} is not fair when injection rate is $\frac{1}{3}$ and $b\ge 3$.